Ghee For Babies: When To Introduce, Benefits, And Precautions

 Yes.
 The staple cereal of the family should be introduced first to a baby.
 So, if your staple cereal has been rice, you may introduce it to your baby along with some ghee.
 Adding ghee will increase the energy value of the food (13).

 Ghee for babies is a health-benefiting dietary fat.
 The regular consumption of ghee in moderate amounts can support your baby’s growth and development.
 Moreover, it has promising effects on overall health and well-being in the long run.
-However, excessive consumption can lead to health issues, such as obesity.
+However, just like butter for babies, excessive consumption of ghee can lead to health issues, such as obesity.
 Therefore, consult your baby’s pediatrician to understand the right amount of ghee that can be safe for your baby.
 Lastly, you must be consistent with its use and wait patiently to witness the maximum number of benefits it can provide.

 Infographic: Health Benefits Of Including Ghee In Baby’s Diet